nepfaff/mldecisiontreecoursework/README.md

 ## Visualisation

-To see a visualisation of the trained tree simply run `./visualise_decision_tree`.
+To visualise a decision tree trained on the entire clean data set without pruning, run the script `mldecisiontreecoursework/visualise_decision_tree.py`.
+For example, from inside the `mldecisiontreecoursework` directory, this script can be called using `./visualise_decision_tree.py`.
-A .png file named `clean_unprunned.png` can be found in the `figures/` folder'.
+This creates a `.png` file named `clean_unprunned.png` inside the `figures/` directory.

 ## Testing